1. Home

 CS3-2026 is a unique school mixing students, young and experienced scientists.

-Registration is open.
+Registration is closed.

 The program includes plenary lectures, poster session, oral presentations and hands-on tutorials.
 It covers the following topics :